 How to get to Southern Utah

 - You won’t have cell phone service a lot.
+Like, only if you’re in a town.
 On the Interstate you’ll most likely have it (not everywhere) but on side/back roads, in parks, out hiking, you won’t.
 Just remember that and be prepared.

 - In the summer it gets very hot, so stay hydrated and don’t push yourself too hard.
 If you need to rest, rest.
 Ain’t no shame in that.